raldus/roland/README.md

 ```

 ### Documentation
-You will need Doxygen installed.
+You will need Doxygen installed to generate the documentation.
 ```bash
 cmake --build build --target doc
 ```

 ## Usage
-Taste|Funktion
+Key|Function
 -----|--------
 F2|insert disk in drive A:
 F3|insert disk in drive B: